OVERVIEW

 CRITERIA FOR SUCCESS: A successful student author will…

-• Channel their own unique writer’s voice to make their story heard.
+- Voice: A successful student author channels their own unique writer’s voice to make their story heard!

-• Length and Format: Essays should be around one page, preferably 550 words or less.
+- Essays should be around 1 typed page, preferably 550 words or less.
 There is no minimum word count.
-We prefer that essays be typed, and please refrain from including any graphics or images.

 Beginning in SY22-23, MAXCourage transitioned to a blind, anonymous essay selection process, in order to protect students' privacy and to counteract potential unconscious bias in judging.
 To ensure anonymized review...